nikhil-omny/postman-docs/src/pages/docs/postman/collections/sharing-collections.md

 ## Sharing collections with a link

 Select this option to generate a shareable link for others to access your collections.
-You can manage a complete list of your collection links from your [workspaces dashboard](https://app.getpostman.com/dashboard).
+You can manage a complete list of your active collection links from your [Postman profile](https://go.postman.co/me/collections?view=links).

 [![share get link](https://assets.postman.com/postman-docs/Collection_sharing_link2.png)](https://assets.postman.com/postman-docs/Collection_sharing_link2.png)